mattjm/duplicacy-script/README.md

 This will:

 * Run backups for c:\users\myuser
 * Use the Windows Volume Shadow Copy Service (VSS) to back up open files.
-Note you need be running an administrator command prompt to use the vss option.
+Note you need to be running an administrator/elevated command prompt to use the vss option.
 * Display stats on what is happening

 To run the remote backup: